mayconfmelo/min-article/template/main.typ

 	foreign-lang: "pt",
 	authors: (
 	  ("Main Author", "PhD in Procrastination with a minor in Doing Nothing.
-Professor at Lazy University."), ("Main Collaborator", "Degree in Doing Nothing and researcher at Lazy University."), ("Collaborator", "Procrastination Student at Lazy University.")
+Professor at Lazy University."), ("Collaborator", "Degree in Doing Nothing and researcher at Lazy University."), ("Collaborator", "Procrastination Student at Lazy University.")
 	),
 )